A structured modified Newton approach for solving systems of nonlinear equations arising in interior-point methods for quadratic programming: Introduction

 We are particularly interested in the convergence towards a solution when the Jacobian of each Newton system is modified so that the system becomes computationally less expensive to solve.
 In general, there is a trade-off between solving many modified Newton systems, which are computationally less expensive, but typically give lower quality solutions and solving Newton systems which give high quality solutions.
 We propose an approach where each modified Jacobian is composed of a Jacobian at a previous iteration, whose factorization is assumed to be known, plus one low-rank update matrix per succeeding iteration.
 A similar strategy have been studied by Gondzio and Sobral~\cite{GonSob2019} in the context of quasi-Newton approaches, where Broyden's rank-1 updates are performed on the Jacobian approximation.
-In the quasi-Newton approach, the block-sparsity pattern of the Jacobian is maintained for feasible iterates, however, in general it is typically lost.
-In contrast, we consider low-rank update matrices of variable rank which capture the sparsity pattern of the Jacobian for all iterates.
+If the proposed quasi-Newton approach is started with an exact Jacobian, then the sparsity pattern of the first two block rows is maintained, however the sparsity pattern of third block row is typically lost.
+In contrast, we consider low-rank update matrices of variable rank which capture the sparsity pattern of all block rows of the Jacobian.
 Each modified Jacobian may hence be viewed as a Jacobian at a different point.
 Consequently, the modified Newton approach may also be interpreted in the framework of previous work on e.g.,~effects of finite-precision arithmetic, stability, convergence and solution techniques for interior-point methods \cite{Wri2001,Wri1999,Wri1997,Wri1995s,ForGilShi1996,MorSimTan2017,GreMouOrb2014,ApuSimSer2010,MorSimTan2016,FGG07,MorSim2017}.
+The idea of low-rank update matrices in the context of a primal barrier method for linear programming has been considered by Gonzaga~\cite{Gonzaga1989}.

 The updates and the theory are given for the unreduced Jacobian but we also discuss how analogous updates can be made on both reduced and condensed systems.
-The modified Newton approach is also compatible with certain regularization strategies, see e.g.,~\cite{FriOrb2012,AltGon1999,SauTom1996}, although it is outside the scope of this initial study.
+The modified Newton approach is also compatible with certain regularization strategies, see e.g.,~\cite{FriOrb2012,AltGon1999,SauTom1996}, although it is outside the scope of this first study.